Black 'n Blue: Later reunions

-Black 'N Blue, including Tommy Thayer, made a reunion appearance in their home town of Portland, Oregon on December 8, 2007 at Berbati's Pan & Restaurant.
+Black 'N Blue, including Tommy Thayer, made a reunion appearance in their home town of Portland, Oregon on December 8, 2007, at Berbati's Pan & Restaurant.
 The concert benefited the band's long-time friend Kenny Nordone in his struggle with cancer.
 In the summer of 2008, Black 'N Blue formally reunited to play at Rocklahoma, with Shawn Sonnenschein once again as guitarist.

 In 2008, a report on SleazeRoxx.com gave a new projected release date for the Hell Yeah! album as sometime that year.
 However, it remained unreleased for another three years.
 On October 9, 2010, Black 'N Blue was inducted into the Oregon Music Hall of Fame.
 The classic line up including Tommy Thayer performed a reunion concert that night at Portland's Roseland Theater.
 In 2011, Jaime St. James' website posted new release dates for Hell Yeah! under Frontiers Records.
 The set release dates for the album included a premiere release date in Japan on April 20, 2011; a European release date on May 13, 2011; and a United States release date of May 17, 2011.
 The album received a generally positive reviews.
 The band remains active and continues to tour and play live shows.

 The band performed five shows in 2013; March 8 at the Hawthorne Theater in their hometown of Portland, October 19 at "SkullFest" in Nebraska, November 15 at the Whisky a Go Go in West Hollywood, November 16 at Vamp'd in Las Vegas, and December 27 at the District in Sioux Falls, South Dakota.
 These 2013 shows marked the debut of new guitarist Brandon Cook, who replaced Jeff "Woop" Warner.
 2017 saw the departure of Shawn Sonnenschein and the debut of former Vicious Rumors guitarist Bobby Capka.

-The current line-up, debuting new guitarist Doug Rappoport, performed at Monsters on the Mountain Rock festival, October 2021 in Pigeon Forge, Tennessee, and then again on The Kiss Kruise in October '21 and on The Monsters of Rock cruise Feb '22.
+The lineup debuting new guitarist Doug Rappoport, performed at Monsters on the Mountain Rock festival, October 2021 in Pigeon Forge, Tennessee, and then again on The Kiss Kruise in October '21 and on The Monsters of Rock cruise Feb '22.

+Upon the departure of Doug Rappoport, the band recruited Mick Caldwell as their new second guitarist.
+The band performed in Winchester Virginia with this lineup.
+Subsequent shows include the Monsters of Rock Cruise 2024 as well as Rocktember 2024 in Hinckley Minnesota.

 Black 'N Blue performs regularly at annual U.S. Rock festivals and Rock Cruises.